 Megan has been leading diverse groups of students and volunteers in community-based ecological restoration projects since 2004, working with non-profit organizations in the SF Bay Area, Southern California, and the Pacific Northwest.
 She was an Americorps member with EarthCorps in Seattle in 2004, and has since worked with local bay area organizations such as Save the Bay and Merritt College’s Environmental Management and Technology Program.
 Prior to joining the Land Trust, she served four years as the Restoration and Nursery Manager for the Friends of Sausal Creek in Oakland.

-B.A., Environmental Studies, University of California, Santa Barbara, M.S., Wildlife Biology, Humboldt State University
+B.A., Environmental Studies, University of California, Santa Barbara; M.S., Wildlife Biology, Cal Poly Humboldt

-Mike manages LTNC’s preserve system, which includes 12 protected natural areas totaling nearly 8,300 acres.
-Mike coordinates all aspects of the preserve stewardship program, including habitat and watershed restoration, biological resources assessment and monitoring, conservation science research, and public access.
+Mike oversees LTNC’s preserve stewardship program, including habitat and watershed restoration, biological resources assessment and monitoring, conservation science research, wildfire and climate change resilience, and public access.
+LTNC’s preserve system spans 23 protected natural areas totaling over 18,000 acres.
 Mike has extensive experience in both land stewardship and field biology.
 He spent eight years working on avian research and conservation projects for a number of organizations including the U.C.
 Santa Barbara Marine Science Institute, Point Blue Conservation Science, U.S. Forest Service Pacific Southwest Research Station and University of Montana Avian Science Center.
-Mike completed an M.S. program in Wildlife Biology in 2007.
 Prior to joining the Land Trust, Mike served as Land Steward for a watershed conservation group in northwest Montana’s Swan River Valley where he assisted private landowners with development of conservation plans and implementation of restoration and management projects.

 Lena has over 20 years of experience in community-based land conservation, volunteer program management and environmental education through both domestic and abroad programs.
 She supervises all components of LTNC’s monitoring and enforcement program on easement and preserve properties, while working on new conservation acquisitions.
 Lena is also the Western representative of Stewardship Directors for the Land Trust Alliance.
 Previously, she served as the inaugural Stewardship Coordinator at the Inland Northwest Land Trust (WA).
 She holds an MS in Natural Resource Sciences and a BS in Environmental Sciences from Washington State University.